Cartoon Network (Asia): South Korea

-In January 2003, Cartoon Network Asia was launched in South Korea after the discontinuation of a Cartoon Network block on Tooniverse, but only in English, as Korean laws at the time imply that channels operating outside of South Korea are forbidden to carry the Korean audio track or subtitles within South Korean territory.
-In 2006, JoongAng Ilbo and the Turner company established a joint venture to launch a separate Korean version of Cartoon Network and was launched in November of the same year.
+In January 2003, Cartoon Network Asia was launched in South Korea after the discontinuation of a Cartoon Network block on Tooniverse, but only in English, as Korean laws at the time stated that channels operating outside of South Korea were forbidden to carry Korean audio tracks or subtitles within South Korean territory.
+In 2006, JoongAng Ilbo and Turner established a joint venture to launch a separate Korean version of Cartoon Network and was launched in November of the same year.

 Japan

 In 1995, Cartoon Network Asia was launched on various CATV systems across Japan along with TNT Asia, STAR TV and many other foreign-owned satellite TV channels across Asia.

 On September 1, 1997, Cartoon Network Asia has launched a separate country-specific feed for Japan called Cartoon Network Japan.
 Broadcasting from Tokyo in both Japanese and English, Cartoon Network Japan became the No. 1 foreign-owned children's channel in Japan.
-During that time, Cartoon Network Japan had signed an exclusive contract with Sky PerfecTV! (formerly PerfecTV!), but it was expired when the channel was launched on the now-defunct DirecTV Japan in December 1997.
+During that time, Cartoon Network Japan had signed an exclusive contract with SKY PerfecTV! (formerly PerfecTV!), but it was expired when the channel was launched on the now-defunct DirecTV Japan in December 1997.

 Thailand

-In Thailand, Cartoon Network Asia is available as a part of the TrueVisions cable and satellite channels; TrueVisions includes the pan-Asian Cartoon Network in both its Gold and Platinum packages.
+In Thailand, Cartoon Network Asia is available as a part of the TrueVisions cable and satellite services; TrueVisions includes the pan-Asian Cartoon Network in both its Gold and Platinum packages.

 On October 6, 1994, TNT & Cartoon Network Asia was launched on various CATV systems across Thailand along with TNT Asia.

 Starting in 2009, a Thai audio track for promos and adverts was introduced alongside an official Thai website.

-In February 2018, Cartoon Network Asia along with CNN International Asia Pacific is made available on AIS Play.
+In February 2018, Cartoon Network Asia, along with CNN International Asia Pacific, was made available on AIS Play.

 Indonesia

-In Indonesia, Cartoon Network Asia is available on First Media Gold and Platinum packages, BiG TV (affiliated with First Media) Gold and Platinum packages, MNC Vision Platinum Packages (used to be Indovision), TransVision Platinum Packages (used to be TelkomVision). and IndiKids add-on package on IndiHome.
+In Indonesia, Cartoon Network Asia is available on First Media Gold and Platinum packages, Transvision Platinum Packages and the IndiKids add-on package on IndiHome.

 Philippines

-Cartoon Network Asia has a country-specific feed for the Philippines since 1995 and it has been available on cable and satellite on October 6, 1994.
+Cartoon Network Asia has a country-specific feed for the Philippines since 1995 and it has been available on cable and satellite since October 6, 1994 and is SD.
 It is broadcast in English.
+HD version is Cartoon Network Asia.

+Almost 30 years, Cartoon Network Philippines SD feed has been ceased on major providers like Cignal on August 16, 2025 and has now in 16:9 widescreen format SD Feed & returned on Cartoon Network Asia.